DaHoC/restTest/README.md

 ## Setup

-Retrieve the source code via tarball or git clone.
+* Retrieve the source code via zip or git clone
-Import into e.g. Eclipse as Dynamic Web Project.
+* Import into e.g. Eclipse as existing project or new Dynamic Web Project and set Dynamic Web Module 2.5 and Java 1.6 (Project > Properties > Project Facets)

 ## Usage